Lifyzer/Food-Scanner-Android-App/README.md

 - Directly be able to see if the product is **good** (healthy) or **bad** (unhealthy).

+## The Founder

+🍓 [Pierre-Henry, App Founder](http://pierrehenry.be), Passionate about healthy food, healthy life, and programming.  🍍

 ## About The App 🤔

 * Lifyzer App uses OCR and barcode scanner technologies.